 All awards will be issued via a grant agreement with OHA.
 The grant agreement arising out of this solicitation is subject to the review of OHA Corporation Counsel as to form, to OHA executive final approval, and to all further approvals, as required by statute, regulation, rule, order, or other directive.
-No work is to be undertaken by the grantee prior to the execution of the Grant Agreement and grant commencement date.
+No work is to be undertaken by the grantee prior to the grant commencement date.
 OHA is not liable for any costs incurred prior to the start date in the grant agreement.

-Budget Adjustments - OHA reserves the right to modify budgets during contracting.
+Budget Adjustments-OHA reserves the right to modify budgets during contracting.